 An estate plan ensures you answer these questions well in advance of your death, for a smooth transition of responsibility and assets.
 Three key documents should be included in your estate plan:

 - A will establishes guardianship for your minor children, names an executor, directs the distribution of certain assets, and names your preferred final arrangements.

-- A guardianship document establishes who will care for your minor children if you are not yet prepared to complete full a will.
+- A guardianship document establishes who will care for your minor children if you are not yet prepared to complete a full will.

 - A revocable living trust helps your children quickly receive your assets by avoiding probate.
 It should include instructions on creating separate trusts for your children to receive proceeds from life insurance and other financial assets.

 Each state has specific laws regarding estate plans, so be sure to consult with an estate planning attorney.
-An AAFMAA Wealth Management & Trust Relationship Manager can help provide guidance by connecting you with vetted attorneys in your area.

 A concerted effort to build an estate plan that reflects your priorities, goals, and values is one of the most important legacies you can provide to your loved ones.
 It is possible to prepare for the worst of times while also saving for the best.